Garden myths and misinformation

 I have seen a lot of misinformation touted as gospel on Pinterest for garden tips and tricks.
 Many are harmless but others are not.
 Though ingredients of DIY sprays and concoctions may seem innocuous when broken down and examined they definitely can be harmful to the environment.

-I cannot believe the proliferation of really bad garden advice even on some top ranking ‘garden’ websites.
+I cannot believe the proliferation of really bad garden advice even on some top-ranking ‘garden’ websites.
 There is no backing to the claims at all, they just are repeating bad advice for the sake of clicks and it is irresponsible.
-Yet PINs on Pinterest promoting these potentially harmful practices to newbie gardeners are rampant.
+Yet PINs on Pinterest promoting these potentially harmful practices to newbie gardeners are popular.

 I will probably add to this article as I find more and more poor advice gain popularity so be sure and come back from time to time to see what is new.